Director of Asset Management

 Duties:

-• Oversee and assist Senior Asset Managers and Asset Managers with each of their respective portfolios through the life cycle of each deal, from closing through construction, and the delivery of credits at placement in service, lease-up, stabilized operations, and exit
+• Lead the Asset Management team and support Asset Management team members with each of their respective portfolios through the life cycle of each investment from closing through construction, delivery of HTCs at placement in service, lease-up, stabilized operations, and exit.

 Qualifications:

-• Ability and willingness to travel periodically
+• Ability and willingness to travel periodically.

 Pay & Benefits:

-Hiring Range: $165,000 – $175,000 per year
+Hiring Range: $170,000 – $180,000 per year

 This is a full-time, exempt-level position, eligible for full benefits, including health, dental and life insurance, retirement benefits, and 3+ weeks of vacation, plus sick time and holidays.
 Remote candidates from US locations will be considered.